AMC Hornet: American Rally

 Since 1973, the growing problem of air pollution (especially in Mexico City) forced the Mexican government to begin emission certification of all engines produced in the country starting in 1974.
 This would affect all high-compression engines of all marques.
-For this reason, the 258 CID I6 had dropped from an 8.5:1 to 8.3:1 compression ratio in the change between 1973 and 1974.
-However, this change was not enough to comply with the government standards and VAM was forced to decrease compression even more in mid-1974.
-This meant a final 7.6:1 compression ratio for the 258 CID I6 for the second half of the year production of the 1974 Rambler American Rally.
-For this reason, the aforementioned model along with the 1975 American Rally became the lowest-performing examples of VAM's original compact sporty model, ending even below the standard 155 hp 232 CID I6 of the 1969 Rambler American Rally and the stock 232 1970–1972 Rambler American two-door sedans.
+For this reason, the 258 CID I6 had dropped from an 8.5:1 to 8.3:1 compression compression between 1973 and 1974.
+However, this change was not enough to comply with government standards, and VAM was forced to further reduce compression in mid-1974.
+This meant a 7.6:1 compression ratio for the 258 CID I6 for the second half of the year production of the 1974 Rambler American Rally.
+For this reason, this model, along with the 1975 American Rally, became the lowest-performing examples of VAM's original compact sporty model, ending even below the standard 155 hp 232 CID I6 of the 1969 Rambler American Rally and the stock 232 1970–1972 Rambler American two-door sedans.
 Improvements in the form of the four-speed transmission and electronic ignition were insufficient.

 In 1976, VAM introduced the Gremlin X in Mexico, retaking the economical sporty concept originally held by the Rally model.
-Engineers improved the output of the 258 CID I6 without rising gas emissions with a higher, 8.0:1 compression ratio.
+Engineers improved the output of the 258 CID I6 without increasing gas emissions by adopting a higher 8.0:1 compression ratio.
 This, along with the subcompact's lighter body, made the 1976 Gremlin X outperform the low-compression 1975 American Rally even though it was not offered with the new four-speed transmission.
-To avoid internal competition in both performance models as well as further pushing the line's concept change, VAM proceeded to upgrade the American Rally to differentiate it from the new subcompact version.
+To avoid internal competition between the performance models and further push the line's concept change, VAM upgraded the American Rally to differentiate it from the new subcompact model.
 The 1976 models switched to the 200 hp 7.7:1 compression ratio VAM 282 CID I6 with Holley 2300 two-barrel carburetor and 266-degree camshaft, shared with the VAM Pacer and all Classic models.
 This marked for the first time the presence of VAM's largest engine in the Hornet-based compact line.
-Changes to the 258 six were still in process as well for the 282, thus the existing version was continued.
+Changes to the 258 six were still in process for the 282 as well, so the existing version was continued.
 The 1976 American Rally had improved performance with its higher displacement, large-diameter valves, larger intake manifold, and larger carburetor.
-The model outperformed its predecessors except for the 1972 Rambler American Rally with its 9.5:1 compression ratio 252 cu in six, which was still half a second faster despite its high-flow one-barrel carburetor, small intake manifold, three-speed transmission, higher numerical rear gear ratio, and lower displacement.
+The model outperformed its predecessors except for the 1972 Rambler American Rally with its 9.5:1 compression ratio 252 CID I6, which was still half a second faster despite its high-flow one-barrel carburetor, small intake manifold, three-speed transmission, higher numerical rear gear ratio, and lower displacement.